-[Approximate word count: 60-90 words in total]
+(Approximate word count: 60-90 words in total)

-1. sor instructions: The students must provide three [3] ways they would involve local inal and/or Torres Strait Islander people in the planning of services and programs.
-These may e: Work with [not "on"] Aboriginal and Torres Strait Islander communities.
-Involve Aboriginal and Torres Strait Islander peoples in the program planning and implementation.
+- 1. Assessor instructions: The students must provide three (3) ways they would involve local Aboriginal and/or Torres Strait Islander people in the planning of services and programs.
+These may include: - Work with (not "on") Aboriginal and Torres Strait Islander communities.
+Involve Aboriginal and

+Torres Strait Islander peoples in the program planning and implementation.
 Connect with Elders and/or community members when planning and implementing services. - Hire staff that represent the community you are working in, i.e. employ Aboriginal and Torres Strait Islander people where programs are directed to supporting this group.
 Cultivate networks and relationships and collaborate with these groups to get advice on program development and support connecting clients to the most relevant services.
 Apply the action research approach with planning to involve pulling together workers, other staff and interested parties (Aboriginal and Torres Strait Islander communities, Elders, employees and organisations/ networks) to define program goals and how these can be achieved.
-Answe proces rs may vary but must involve practical involvement at the development stage of the ss.
+Answe ers may vary but must involve practical involvement at the development stage of the process.
 2. 3.